fox-projects/edwinkofler.com/rho.md

 # Documentation for `rho.js`

-Wedding myself to a third-party static site generator solution limits the degree to which I can customize my website. `rho.js` solves that because I wrote it.
+Wedding myself to a third-party static site generator solution limits the degree to which I can customize my website. `rho.js` solves that because it's my software.

 ## Plans